Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 a generous gift from Barbara Martinsons & Larry Boutis

 Shannon Wallace (Associate Lighting Design, Production Stage Manager) first came to The Rogue in 2015 to stage manage The Picture of Dorian Gray, and now serves as their Production Stage Manager and Operations Manager.
-She has worked on over 30 shows with The Rogue, some favorites include: The Bridge of San Luis Rey, The Grapes of Wrath, Curious Incident, Mary Shelley’s Frankenstein, As You Like It, If on a winter’s night a traveler and Peter and the Starcatcher.
-She holds a Bachelor of Fine Arts from the University of Arizona, with a dual emphasis in stage management and lighting design.
-During her college years, she worked on over 25 productions with Arizona Repertory Theatre and dabbled in production & company management at Arizona Theatre Company and the Contemporary American Theatre Festival.
-After graduating, she continued to expand her breadth of experience to include different arts management positions such as Operations Assistant at Mudlark Theater Company.
+She has worked on over 30 shows with The Rogue, some favorites include: Peter and the Starcatcher, If on a winter’s night a traveler, As You Like It, Mary Shelley’s Frankenstein, Curious Incident, The Grapes of Wrath, and The Bridge of San Luis Rey.
+She holds a BFA from the University of Arizona, with a dual emphasis in stage management and lighting design.
+During her college years, she worked on over 25 productions with Arizona Repertory Theatre and dabbled in production and company management at Arizona Theatre Company and the Contemporary American Theatre Festival.
+After graduating, she continued to expand her arts management experience, including being Operations Assistant at Mudlark Theater Company.
 Apart from a one-year sojourn to Chicago, The Rogue has been her home for almost 10 years, and she is grateful every day to be a part of this vibrant and loving community.

 Shannon Wallace’s production stage management is supported